illinois-cs241/illinois-cs241.github.io/_pages/index.md

 * Write, compile, debug, and execute C programs that make use of memory management functions.
 * Describe the protocols (such as TCP and IP) and interfaces (such as sockets) used for communication among different computers.
 * Write distributed applications that communicate across a network.
+* By the end of this course, you should be proficient at writing programs that take full advantage of operating system support.

 ## Resources

-**If you added late, check [this page](./late_add.html) to get caught up.**
+**If you added late, check [this page]({% link _pages/late_add.md %}) to get caught up.**

 An introduction to system programming is Angrave's [CS 241 Crowd-Sourced Wikibook](https://github.com/angrave/SystemProgramming/wiki).
 We also have the second iteration the [Wikibook Project](https://github.com/illinois-cs241/wikibook-project) That provides html, pdf, and wiki versions.
 Angrave's mini searchable video-introduction and playful _system programming-in-the-browser_ environment is at:
 [mini lectures](http://cs-education.github.io/sys/) (Firefox and Chrome recommended).

 No formal textbook is required, but if you really want to buy some books, we recommend the following custom book Angrave put together in 2007: